-Kuja Kuja collects binary satisfaction ratings and natural language ideas to describe customer experiences of humanitarian services.
-Having focused on creating customer trust and learning core customer experience pain points through in person data collection methods, Kuja Kuja now offers an integrated suite of remote data collection tools which include phone surveys, Facebook and WhatsApp Chatbots, low bandwidth web forms, IVR and SMS messaging across all engagements.
-Multiple languages are available and the tools are currently in use across Somalia, Rwanda, Uganda, Colombia, and Ukraine, with operations soon to open in El Salvador and the West Bank and Gaza .
+Kuja Kuja collects binary satisfaction ratings and natural language ideas to describe beneficiary experiences of humanitarian services.
+Having focused on creating customer trust and learning core customer experience pain points through in-person data collection methods, Kuja Kuja now offers an integrated suite of remote data collection tools which include phone surveys and low bandwidth web forms across all engagements.
+Multiple languages are available and the tools are currently in use across Somalia, Ethiopia, Rwanda, Uganda, Colombia, and Ukraine, with operations soon to open in El Salvador and the West Bank and Gaza .

-Clients have access in real time to the data in the platform.
-The data analysis can include trend analysis, data maps, snapshots, etc. Kuja Kuja is able to tailor the contents of reports based on the interests and needs of the client.
-They work with clients to determine reg flag responses and a tagging system in order to highlight key areas of interest and increase the value of the data.
+Clients have access in real-time to the data in the platform.
+The data analysis can include trend analysis, comparative analysis over time, snapshots, etc. Kuja Kuja is able to tailor the contents of reports based on the interests and needs of the client.
+They work with clients to determine red flag responses as well as identify and highlight key areas of interest to increase the value of the data.

 Kuja Kuja conducts data reviews with clients and helps to decide how they can respond.
 First beginning with no cost solutions that can be responded to immediately, with a transition into more strategic action as the organization over time, Kuja Kuja builds soft skills for the client to analyze and take action on data in the future so that they can rely less on Kuja Kuja – thus reducing operational costs over time.